joaquimcarreira/movie/README.md

 Convert categorical variables to "longForm" format.
 Apparently it added more noise than anything else, confusing the models and getting worse results.

-#### The results are far from conclusive, but they do serve as a kick to go deeper.
+#### The results are far from conclusive and im still working on improving the models, but this still do serves as a kick to go deeper.

 ![](results.png)